bergesinstitute/graf-method/book-2-unit-7.md

 ## How it works

-Sometimes, when we take a verb, and we make it reflexive, the meaning completely changes.
+Sometimes, when we take a verb and make it reflexive, the meaning completely changes.
-That happens in English when adding prepositions: *to look*, for example, is different from *to look after*.
+Something similar happens in English when adding certain prepositions to certain verbs:
+*to look*, for example, is different from *to look after*.

-A very distinct case would be the following:
+A very distinct case in Spanish would be the following:

     ir – to go